What Are Hemorrhoids?

 A complete evaluation and early diagnosis by your hemorrhoid doctor are very important.
 Rectal bleeding can be a symptom of any type of colorectal or anal cancer, a type of cancer that can be cured if detected early.

-Hemorrhoids are extremely common.
+Piles are extremely common.
 By age 50, approximately half of the population has experienced signs of this health condition .
-You can get hemorrhoids inside your anal canal, where they’re called internal hemorrhoids or under the skin around your anus, where they’re called external hemorrhoids.
+You can get piles inside your anal canal, where they’re called internal hemorrhoids or under the skin around your anus, where they’re called external hemorrhoids.
 If blood pools in an external hemorrhoid, it may form a clot, called a thrombus.
 This condition can result in severe pain and inflammation.
-Our doctors can assist in the diagnosis and formulate an effective treatment plan.

 Our trained hemorrhoid doctors offer several minimally invasive and effective treatment options including infrared coagulation and hemorrhoid banding

-The signs and symptoms of hemorrhoids depend on the type, but the most common sign is rectal bleeding when you pass feces.
+The symptoms and signs of hemorrhoids depend on the type, but the most common sign is rectal bleeding when you pass feces.
 Usually, the blood is not mixed in with the stool, but instead will coat the outer surface or is visible on toilet paper.
 The blood tends to be bright red and is also sometimes visible in the toilet.

 When people need to sit on the toilet for a prolonged length of time, it can interfere with the blood flow to and from the area.
 Sitting on the toilet for an extended length of time can cause the blood to pool, enlarging the blood vessels.